jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Thus, Rousseau understood stories—fictional and real-world ones—best explained the fabrication and inner workings of any society.
 He understood, too, that there are good and bad stories.
 And that each stems from a storyteller who has a very particular purpose.

-So let's explain stories.
-Every story contains a plot: a sequence of events where a protagonist fights an antagonist to overcome a problem.
-The fight to change reality happens in three parts.
-The first is the introduction of the problem and the characters.
-The second is the protagonist and antagonist thinking up plans, and attacking each other.
-The third part is the conclusion, where we find out which side wins.
-Although it's easier to see in some more than in others, all stories have this structure.

-The difference between good and bad stories is how much it mixes things up to keep you guessing what's going to happen next.
-While some bad stories are non-stop action scenes or non-stop talking scenes, good stories mix the two up to tell a coherent and surprising story.
-Here are the three different kinds of stories.
-Note, I'm using movies because they're more popular then novels or plays.
+So let's explain the three different stories:

 ===

 **Classic movies**: are good stories about real-life problems.
-A protagonist leaves their typical day, builds up courage, and rises to the occasion to overcome a newfound problem on behalf of humanity.
-Heroes, and their supporters, have the big-picture in mind, that all their actions matter.
+A protagonist—and their supporters—leave their typical day, and build up the courage to think of the big-picture; either they act overcome a newfound problem or no one else will.
 Antagonists, of course, fight to keep the status quo the same.

 In a classic story, the protagonist and antagonist repeatedly think of new ideas and act on them.
-Usually, both characters fight to create or control levers of power like magic books or big bombs.
+No one knows who'll win, which makes the heroes all the braver for fighting.
+Both sides fight to create or control levers of power like magic books or big bombs.

-Mixing logical problem solving, with new ideas, gives classic stories plot twists that keep audiences glued to their seats.
-Since no one knows if the good or bad guys will win, good stories have a thick plot; people happily watch classic stories precisely _because_ they don't know what's going to happen next.

 There's no way to know which stories will resonate with audiences.
 Still, only classic stories can resonate with audiences and become archetypes like _Cinderella_, _Romeo and Juliette_, _The Matrix_, and _Star Wars_.
 Real-life people find it easy to relate to these stories because they're very human tales of "Rags to Riches" or "Forbidden Love".
 That's why archetypal stories exist in all cultures and religions.

 ![Classic story](/img\diagrams\romeo-juliet.jpg)
 _Good stories will always be told._

 **Art stories**: are not about any specific problem.
 The main character doesn't challenge themselves or rise to the occasion.
-They think they already have all the answers and the big-picture is doing what they want.
+They think they already have all the answers and the big-picture is doing whateeve they want.
 The main character is selfish and self-important; a con-artist.
 Not because they do not take on a problem, but because they want to be the protagonist even though they aren't leading the way for others to follow.

 The result is stories with no storyline and no antagonist.
 Instead, art stories showcase the main characters' idiosyncratic behavior.
 Art stories are surprising to the point of being weird, with a conclusion that doesn't improve reality because the main character didn't even try to.